Apricot Shortbread Bars

 Teresa’s Bake Shop – Christmas Cookie Extravaganza – 2013

 Apricot Shortbread Bars are so fabulous!
 We delivered our Christmas cookies last week and already, these delicious bars have received all kinds of attention and praise!
-These bars have a tasty shortbread crust, then they’re spread with apricot preserves, and the topping is almost like a macaroon topping with lots of coconut.
+This dessert has a tasty shortbread crust, then they’re spread with apricot preserves.
+The topping is almost like a macaroon topping with lots of coconut.
 This recipe does have several steps, but the outcome is so amazing you will want to make these for sure!

 Back in the 1980s Willard Scott used to be a national well-known weatherman.
 He shared a family recipe (from his grandmother, I think) for Raspberry Squares that I clipped out and made right away.
-These bars were so scrumptious that over the years I’ve made them with several different jellies–not just raspberry.
+These bars were so scrumptious that over the years I’ve made them with several different jellies.
+Not just raspberry.
 I’ve also made them for our annual Christmas Cookie Extravaganza before.
-I had all these jars of apricot preserves I wanted to clear out of my pantry so I decided to use his wonderful recipe and substitute apricot preserves instead of raspberry.
+I had all these jars of apricot preserves that I wanted to clear out of my pantry.
+So I decided to use his wonderful recipe and substitute apricot preserves instead of raspberry.
 They turned out sensationally!
-This particular recipe is also good with blackberry and blueberry jams, too.
+This particular recipe is also good with strawberry, blackberry and blueberry jams, too.

-This recipe for Apricot Shortbread Bars is a goldmine if you are near fruit orchards and put up several different types of jams or preserves every year.
-Even if you don’t make your own jellies, you can easily buy any kind of jelly you like and use this basic recipe with them.
-Any flavor will work well with this basic recipe.
+This recipe for Apricot Shortbread Bars is a goldmine.
+Especially if you are near fruit orchards and put up several different types of jams or preserves every year.
+Even if you don’t make your own jellies, you can easily buy any kind of jelly you like, and use this basic recipe with them.
+Any flavor will work.
 I will tell you that I used mostly Blackburn preserves and they worked the best.
 Some of the cheaper jellies were too thick and didn’t spread as easily.
 Jellies actually spread a little easier.
 Another option is to melt the preserves a little if they seem too thick to spread over the crust layer.

 If you’re looking for a great recipe to wow your company, clients, office staff, or family, then give Apricot Shortbread Bars a try this year.
 Then you will get all the kudos from family and friends we’ve received after making these bars this year.